SonnyLarsson/4-in-a-row-react/README.md

 ### Netplay

 As of now, gameplay takes place purely per client/browser.
-Adding the possibility of playing against opponents online would make the game a lot mote interesting.
+Adding the possibility of playing against opponents online would make the game a lot more interesting.

 ## Available Scripts